French sworn translator in Barcelona — listed at the French Consulate

 Are you based in Barcelona?

-The studio is in El Campello (Alicante), but the consular registration is with the French Consulate in Barcelona — that consular jurisdiction covers Catalonia, Aragón, Valencian Community, Murcia, Balearic Islands and Andorra.
-The notarised signature and the official Consulate registry are the legally decisive elements; the physical location of the studio does not affect validity.
+The studio is in El Campello (Alicante).
+The French Consulate listing is the Barcelona one, whose consular district covers Catalonia, Aragón, the Valencian Community, Murcia, the Balearic Islands and Andorra.
+The service runs fully online, so the location of the studio does not affect delivery.

 Get your quote in 30 seconds

 Upload the document to the calculator.
-Mention in the notes if you need a notarised signature for filing in France and the cost is broken down before payment.
+Mention in the notes if you need a notarised signature and you'll see the cost breakdown before payment.

 Get my quote